,

 Online Safety

 Online Safety is an integral part of the school curriculum.
-From Nursery to Year 5, this is vital to help children enjoy the wonderful opportunities that our technological world can offer.
-Through our curriculum and other aspects of school life, we encourage children to celebrate what technology can offer us in a safe and responsible manner.
+It is vital to help children enjoy the wonderful opportunities that our technological world can offer.
+Through our curriculum and other aspects of school life, we encourage children to celebrate what technology can offer us in a safe, respectful and responsible manner.
 In addition to the curriculum, we take the opportunity to raise awareness of online safety through national events such as Safer Internet Day.
 We also intervene quickly if we are made aware of any online safety issues within our school community.

 We aim to work in partnership with parents to provide a support network for children as they explore, communicate, play and learn online.
 We endeavour to provide as much information as possible for parents through our school website.